klatort/Duck_timer/README.md

 # Duck timer!
 ## Some of the features you might like
-- You can put any song you like inside the sound/music folder and it will be randomly selected, also the ducks move at the speed of the song's BPM (sort of since it is using a library to aproximate it)
+- You can put any song you like inside the assets/sound/music folder and it will be randomly selected, also the ducks move at the speed of the song's BPM (sort of since it is using a library to aproximate it)

-- You can also implement your own ducks with the create_from_gif.py file inside the assets folder since it strips any .gif file into a framesheet and creates a .json file into the ducks folder, you should change the options in the .json file so it suits better your duck needs.
+- You can also implement your own ducks with the create_from_gif.py file inside the src folder since it strips any .gif file into a framesheet and creates a .json file into the ducks folder, you should change the options in the .json file so it suits better your duck needs.
 The file uses an input and an optional output file name argument.

 - Note that the way you declare new ducks is by placing a new file in the ducks folder, please use the .json format so you don't have problems.